microsoft/xaml-designer-extensibility/documents/referencing-xaml-designer-extensibility.md

 Therefore it is generally best for you to reference the earliest version of *Microsoft.VisualStudio.DesignTools.Extensibility* which contains the APIs you require, since that will ensure that your *designtools.dll* will be compatible with as many versions of Visual Studio as possible.

-## Visual Studio interop APIs breaking changes in VS 17.0
+## Visual Studio interop APIs breaking changes in Visual Studio 2022 (17.0)

 If you are consuming Visual Studio interop APIs (ex.
 EnvDTE) from your *designtools.dll*, be aware that there were a large number of [interop API breaking changes in VS 17.0](https://docs.microsoft.com/en-us/visualstudio/extensibility/migration/breaking-api-list?view=vs-2022).
 Attempting to call the old, VS 16.x versions of these APIs will cause the XAML designer in VS 17.0 to crash.
 If the VS interop APIs you are using were impacted by these changes and you want your *designtools.dll* to work properly in both VS 17.0 and earlier versions of Visual Studio, you will need to ship two versions of your *designtools.dll*: